choria-legacy/marionette-collective/website/reference/plugins/ddl.md

  * TOC Placeholder
  {:toc}

-As with other remote procedure invocation systems SimpleRPC has a DDL that defines what remote methods are available, what inputs they take and what outputs they generate.
+As with other remote procedure invocation systems MCollective has a DDL that defines what remote methods are available, what inputs they take and what outputs they generate.

 In addition to the usual procedure definitions we also keep meta data about author, versions, license and other key data points.